-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally serviceable, however some wear and tear items were noted.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 2 Notes The gaps in the stair balustrade are much wider than the maximum permitted under current Building Regulations, which presents a health and safety risk.
+The internal joinery is generally serviceable, however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.